sc420/pygame-rl/README.md

 To test the reinforcement learning environment with the random player agent, run `sample/environment.py`.

-To test the renderer, run `sample/renderer.py`.
+To test the renderer with 4 agents, run `sample/renderer.py`.
 Press the arrow keys to control the agent 1.
-Press key `1` to give the ball to agent 1; Press key `2` to take the ball away from agent 1.

 ## Using